 Plant McDonough's Ash Ponds 1, 2, and 3 are not classified by state of Georgia EPD.
-Ash Pond 4, classified by EPD as Category 1, has a wet storage area and is hydraulically connected (downstream of) AP3.
-AMEC recommends that Georgia Power determine what rainfall event is appropriate for each ash pond and then evaluate if each ash pond can safely contain or pass the inflow due to the design storm.
+Ash Pond 4, classified by EPD as Category 1, has a wet storage area and is hydraulically connected (downstream of) to AP3.
+AMEC recommended that Georgia Power determine what rainfall event is appropriate for each ash pond and then evaluate whether each ash pond can safely contain or pass the inflow due to the design storm.
+Subsequently, the September 21, 2010 submittal addressed this issue.
+Based on the submitted information, Southern Company concluded, and AMEC agrees, that the storm water capacities of Ash Ponds 1, 2, 3, and 4 are adequate.